 Herring Cove Apartments - est. 2015

-Herring Cove Apartments is a supported living environment for individuals who identify as male or are gender diverse and are experiencing long term alcohol dependence and have a history of homelessness.
+Herring Cove Apartments is a supported living environment for individuals who identify as male and are experiencing long term Alcohol Use Disorder and have a history of homelessness.
 We provide supported, affordable housing to up to 12 people in the form of shared apartments, enabling our tenants to create a sense of community.

 Through intensive 24/7 on site support, tenants are able to develop personal goals related to meaningful daily activity, social relationships and networks.
 Tenants are also given assistance with medication management, support to ensure rent and bills are paid and crisis intervention.
 We offer minimal barrier, high tolerance housing in a harm reduction environment.
-With a goal of eviction prevention, employees support individuals with long term alcohol dependence for whom traditional recovery methods have not been successful.
+With a goal of eviction prevention, employees support individuals with long term Alcohol Use Disorder for whom traditional recovery methods have not been successful.